 I have my hens (10) purely as egg producers and pets, so "culling" her is not an option; I'm a strict vegetarian.

 But I've had this chicken in a dog pen in the house for two months now, and I think both of us are beginning to lose hope.

 Her legs have been X-rayed, and there are no abnormalities.
 She is not egg-bound.
 An avian vet at a state university suggested that she has spondy-whatever ("kinky back") and that the disks might shift on their own and allow her to walk again.
 Or not.

 But this is someone consulted by phone; he hasn't seen the chicken.
 My local vet was not helpful.

-Her comb is bright red, and she has an excellent appetite; I feed her mostly by hand, and she gets a wide variety of
+Her comb is bright red, and she has an excellent appetite; I feed her mostly by hand, and she gets a

 (Someone who raises chickens for cockfighting said to add dogfood to her diet (the irony of accepting advice from someone on the opposite side of the animal-loving spectrum has not escaped me, but these people are said to take excellent care of their "investments").

 I want to understand what's going on with my chicken and, if possible, to help her.